PALLAVIKHEDLE/hooks/README.md

 5. **RefComponent**
    -`useRef` hook, returns a ref object with a single current property initially set to the initial value you provided.

+6. **ReducerComponent**
+   - `useReducer` hook, provides a way to manage complex state logic in functional components.
+It is an alternative to useState that allows for more complex state management scenarios.

 ## Getting Started

 To run the components locally, follow these steps: